Cyclicity and R-matrices: Finite-dimensional representations of quantum affine algebras

 Note that an arbitrary dominant monomial $m$ can be factorized as a product

 so that the ordered sequence of fundamental representations $V_{i_j}(a_j)$ satisfy the hypothesis of Theorem \ref{cyc}.
-Hence it implies the following\footnote{The statement of Proposition \ref{weyl} is also true for an arbitrary cyclic module \cite{bn}, but this we will not used in such a generality in the present paper. }.
+Hence it implies the following\footnote{The statement of Proposition \ref{weyl} is also true for an arbitrary cyclic module \cite{bn}, but will not be used in such a generality in the present paper. }.

 \begin{prop} A cyclic tensor product of simple representations is isomorphic to a quotient of a cyclic tensor product of fundamental representations.\end{prop} Let $W = L(m)$ and $W' = L(m')$ simple representations.